apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

 DataFusion [`DataFrame`]s are "lazy", meaning they do no processing until they are executed, which allows for additional optimizations.

 You can run a `DataFrame` in one of three ways:

 1.  `collect`: executes the query and buffers all the output into a `Vec<RecordBatch>`
 2.  `execute_stream`: begins executions and returns a `SendableRecordBatchStream` which incrementally computes output on each call to `next()`
 3.  `cache`: executes the query and buffers the output into a new in memory `DataFrame.`

-To collect all outputs:
+To collect all outputs into a memory buffer, use the `collect` method:

 ```rust
 use datafusion::prelude::*;